shoeman22/Sole-Dates/README.md

 ##Optional: Time specific math

-Similar to Date math, but a full datetime string is returned (Y-m-d H:i:s).
+Similar to Date math, but a time string is returned (H:i:s).

 ```php
 $date = '10:40:00';